ParaCoToUl/noarr-pipelines/docs/hardware-manager.md

 };
 ```

-As you can see, the allocation interface is very low-level.
+The code shows, that the allocation interface is very low-level.
 It works with plain void pointers.

-You can register such allocator into the hardware manager like this:
+We can register such allocator into the hardware manager like this:

 ```cpp
 manager.set_allocator_for(